-Eligible products must be released during the eligibility period: September 1, 2019 through to November 6, 2020.
-Albums available for pre-order online no later than November 6, 2020 will also qualify.
-Pre-ordered online albums (digital or physical copies) will need to be available no later than November 20, 2020.
+Eligible products must be released during the eligibility period: September 1, 2020 through to November 5, 2021.
+Albums available for pre-order online no later than November 5, 2021 will also qualify.
+Pre-ordered online albums (digital or physical copies) must be delivered to the consumer no later than November 19, 2021.
 Proof of transaction may be requested.
 Pre-order eligibility does not apply to Music Video of the Year.

-Eligible musicians must be Canadian citizens.
+Eligible musicians must be Canadian citizens/permanent resident(s).
 This is defined by CARAS as 50% or more of group members holding Canadian birth certificates, passports or are Canadian Permanent Resident(s) with residency in Canada during the last six months of the eligibility period.

 NEW FOR THIS YEAR:

 TD is proud to be the powering sponsor of the JUNOS Submissions Access Program created by CARAS to support independent Canadian artists from underrepresented communities, to help cover the cost of a submission fee for the 2022 JUNO Awards.
 The program has been created to assist these artists with the costs involved in submitting their work in a single JUNOS category.
 Approved applicants will be reimbursed their submission fee.
 For more information and to apply click here.

 Also, in response to Canada’s evolving music landscape, CARAS announced the creation of three new categories for 2022:

 Indigenous Artist or Group of the Year

 Indigenous Artist or Group of the Year will be split into two categories: Contemporary Indigenous Artist or Group of the Year and Traditional Indigenous Artist or Group of the Year